 The College’s parking fine schedule for campus is as follows:

-Parking fines are payable by cash or check at the College Business Office in Old Main or by Titan dollars.
-Unpaid fines will be charged against a student’s account 30 days after date of issue.
-Unpaid fines may constitute grounds for withholding of grades, transcripts, diplomas, and/or denial of registration.
+Parking fines are payable by cash or check at the College Business Office in Old Main.
+Unpaid fines will be charged against a student’s account.
+Unpaid fines may constitute grounds for withholding of transcripts, diplomas, and/or denial of registration.

 The College reserves the right to tow a vehicle at any time at owner’s expense if it is obstructing traffic, disrupting College operations, parked in the Quad areas, parked on sidewalk, or parked in a tow-away zone.